ory/docs/guides/hydra/3-overview/1-oauth2.md

 Once the user agent is redirected back, the OAuth 2.0 flow will be finalized.

+### Revoking consent and login sessions

+#### Login

+You can revoke login sessions.
+Revoking a login session will remove all of the user's cookies at ORY Hydra and will require the user to re-authenticate when performing the next OAuth 2.0 Authorize Code Flow.
+Be aware that this option will remove all cookies from all devices.

+Revoking the login sessions of a user is as easy as sending `DELETE to `/oauth2/auth/sessions/login/{user}`.

+#### Consent

+You can revoke a user's consent either on a per application basis or for all applications.
+Revoking the consent will automatically revoke all related access and refresh tokens.

+Revoking all consent sessions of a user is as easy as sending `DELETE to `/oauth2/auth/sessions/consent/{user}`.

+Revoking the consent sessions of a user for a specific client is as easy as sending `DELETE to `/oauth2/auth/sessions/consent/{user}/{client}`.

 ## OAuth 2.0 Scope

 The scope of an OAuth 2.0 scope defines the permission the token was granted by the user.
 For example, a specific